Montevideo: Rambla of Montevideo

 The Rambla is an avenue that goes along the entire coastline of Montevideo.
 The literal meaning of the Spanish word rambla is "avenue" or "watercourse", but in the Americas it is mostly used as "coastal avenue", and since all the southern departments of Uruguay border either the Río de la Plata or the Atlantic Ocean, they all have ramblas as well.
 As an integral part of Montevidean identity, the Rambla has been included by Uruguay in the Indicative List of World Heritage sites, though it has not received this status.
 Previously, the entire Rambla was called Rambla Naciones Unidas ("United Nations"), but in recent times different names have been given to specific parts of it.

 The Rambla is a very important site for recreation and leisure in Montevideo.
 Every day, a large number of people go there to take long strolls, jog, bicycle, roller skate, fish and even—in a special area—skateboard.
 Its 27 km length makes it one of the longest esplanades in the world.

 Montevideo is noted for its beaches, which are particularly important because 60% of the population spends the summer in the city.
-Its best known beaches are Ramírez, Pocitos, Carrasco, Buceo and Malvín.
+Its best-known beaches are Ramírez, Pocitos, Carrasco, Buceo and Malvín.
 Further east and west are other beaches including the Colorada, Punta Espinillo, Punta Yeguas, Zabala and Santa Catarina.

 Cemeteries

 There are five large cemeteries in Montevideo, all administered by the "Fúnebre y Necrópolis" annex of the Intendencia of Montevideo.

 The largest cemetery is the Cementerio del Norte, located in the northern-central part of the city.
 The Central Cemetery (Spanish: Cementerio central), located in Barrio Sur in the southern area of the city, is one of Uruguay's main cemeteries.
-It was one of the first cemeteries (in contrast to church graveyards) in the country, founded in 1835 in a time where burials were still carried out by the Catholic Church.
+It was one of the first cemeteries (in contrast to church graveyards) in the country, founded in 1835 at a time when burials were still carried out by the Catholic Church.
 It is the burial place of many of the most famous Uruguayans, such as Eduardo Acevedo, Delmira Agustini, Luis Batlle Berres, José Batlle y Ordóñez, Juan Manuel Blanes, François Ducasse, father of Comte de Lautréamont (Isidore Ducasse), Luis Alberto de Herrera, Benito Nardone, José Enrique Rodó, and Juan Zorrilla de San Martín.

 The other large cemeteries are the Cementerio del Buceo, Cementerio del Cerro, and Cementerio Paso Molino.

 The British Cemetery Montevideo (Cementerio Británico) is another of the oldest cemeteries in Uruguay, located in the Buceo neighborhood.
 Many noblemen and eminent persons are buried there.
-The cemetery originated when the Englishman Mr. Thomas Samuel Hood purchased a plot of land in the name of the English residents in 1828.
+The cemetery originated when the Englishman Thomas Samuel Hood purchased a plot of land in the name of the English residents in 1828.
 However, in 1884 the government compensated the British by moving the cemetery to Buceo to accommodate city growth.
 A section of the cemetery, known as British Cemetery Montevideo Soldiers and Sailors, contains the graves of quite a number of sailors of different nationalities, although the majority are of British descent.
 One United States Marine, Henry de Costa, is buried here.